SamarBenNasr/chatbot/README.md

 Usage

 Description

 This chatbot is designed to provide interactive conversations with users.
 It integrates an AI-powered RAG model to retrieve relevant information and generate natural, context-aware responses.
 It has been implemented using Django for the backend and utilizes Hugging Face models to enhance its conversational abilities.

 Key Features:

 RAG-based conversational AI powered by Hugging Face

 Web interface for easy user interaction

 Customizable conversation flows to handle various types of user input

-Ability to fetch information from external sources for context-aware replies

-Supports multi-turn conversation for more natural interactions

-Easy-to-use admin interface to manage and track user conversations

 Features
 Retrieval-Augmented Generation: The chatbot uses the RAG model to retrieve relevant information from external sources to enhance the quality of responses.